Load Cells: What are they and why are they Important?

 Scales with Load Cells

-Load cells are a type of transducer which, essentially, is a device used to convert energy from one form into another.
-In this case of a load cell, an object’s weight is converted into an electrical signal.
+Load cells are a type of transducer which is essentially a device used to convert energy from one form into another.
+In the case of a load cell, an object’s weight is converted into an electrical signal.

 However, there are numerous types of load cells used to output additional signals such as pneumatic and hydraulic for specific applications.